"I need help with my end of life care."

 If you are in hospital, your care will be provided by the hospital doctors and nurses, as well as the hospital palliative care team.
 Depending on your needs, other health and social care professionals may be involved in your end of life care, such as:

-Various health and social care professionals can provide you with end of life support in your home or outside of a hospital.
+There are many health and social care professionals who can provide you with end of life support in your own home.

 Macmillan Community Nurses

 Macmillan Community Nurses support anyone who has a life-limiting disease within the East Riding.

 They work with other health care professionals to provide patient-focused, responsive, timely and sensitively delivered palliative and end of life care.